idaholab/moose/framework/doc/content/source/variables/MooseVariableBase.md

   +multi-component+ `VectorMooseVariable`) and returns the curl of the finite element solution at the quadrature points (`VectorVariableCurl`)

+### Variable functor evaluation

+Derived field classes of `MooseVariableBase`, e.g. derivatives of the class template `MooseVariableField<T>` inherit from the `FunctorInterface`.
+Quadrature-based overloads of the `evaluate` method are implemented in `MooseVariableField<T>`.
+The `QpArg` `evaluate` overload does a true on-the-fly computation of the solution based on the information contained within the `QpArg`, e.g. the provided element and quadrature rule.
+The `ElementType` overload, however, simply queries methods like `adSln()`, `slnOld()`, `slnOlder()`, `adSlnNeighbor()`, and `slnOldNeighbor()`.
+The success of this latter overload depends on the fact that the variable has already been reinit'd on the requested element or neighbor type.
+If a user is unsure whether this precondition will be met, then they should call the likely slower but more flexible `QpArg` overload.

+Finite-volume-centric `evaluate` overloads are individually implemented in `MooseVariableFE<T>` and `MooseVariableFV<T>` class templates.
+The finite element "implementations" currently just error out at run-time if called, but these could be non-trivially implemented if on-the-fly evaluation of FE variables coupled into FV physics becomes important. `MooseVariableFV<T>` implementations of the finite-volume-centric `evaluate` overloads leverage pre-existing methods like `getExtrapolatedBoundaryFaceValue`, `getInternalFaceValue`, and `getDirichletBoundaryFaceValue` when called with face-like arguments, and `getElemValue` and `getNeighborValue` when called with element-like arguments.

 !syntax parameters /Variables/MooseVariableBase

 !syntax inputs /Variables/MooseVariableBase